Sebastianhju/Runeterra-5e/Items/Very Rares.md

 - Wonderous Item
 - Attunement

-**Guiding Light**: When you cast a spell of your highest spell level, you gain additional maximum hit points equal to three times the spells level.
+**Guiding Light**: When you cast a spell of your highest spell level, you gain additional maximum hit points equal to three times the spells level for a minute.
 Additionally you heal yourself and all allies within 30 feet of you an amount equal to three times the spells level.

 **Health**: You gain maximum hit points equal to two times your level.